Engaging activities for a loved one living with dementia

 How can Cavendish Homecare Help?

-At Cavendish Homecare we can help support you and your loved ones with our expertise in delivering Dementia Homecare.
+At Cavendish Homecare we can help support you and your loved ones with our expertise in delivering dementia homecare.
 We know that being diagnosed with Dementia can have a huge emotional, social, and psychological effect on both the person living with dementia and their family.
 Therefore we ensure specialist care in the comfort of one’s own home.